drBenway/salvageQuest/README.md

 # salvageQuest
-test on writing an mmo interface in angular
+test on writing an mmo interface in angular (on hold)

 ## Branching strategy